Nursing

 Surgical Site Infection Prevention: The Perioperative Nursing Role

-Surgical site infections (SSIs) are infections in the part of the body where surgery was performed, occurring within 30 days of a procedure (or within 90 days for implant surgery).
-They are classified as superficial incisional, deep incisional, or organ/space SSIs depending on depth.
-SSIs represent approximately 20% of all HAIs and are associated with prolonged hospital stays, readmission, mortality, and enormous additional costs.
+Surgical site infections (SSIs) represent approximately 20% of all HAIs and are associated with prolonged hospital stays, readmission, mortality, and enormous additional costs.
 Perioperative nurses — working in preoperative assessment, the operating room, and post-anesthetic care — have unique opportunities to prevent SSIs at multiple stages of the surgical journey.

 Preoperative Nursing Interventions

 SSI prevention begins before the patient enters the operating room.
-Preoperative nursing assessment identifies risk factors for SSI — obesity, diabetes, smoking, immunosuppression, pre-existing infections — that require targeted optimization.
-Preoperative skin preparation with chlorhexidine gluconate (CHX) solution — applied by the patient the night before and morning of surgery — has demonstrated superior SSI reduction compared with povidone-iodine and no preparation.
-Nurses educate patients on correct CHX application technique during preoperative assessment visits.
+Preoperative nursing assessment identifies risk factors — obesity, diabetes, smoking, immunosuppression, pre-existing infections.
+Preoperative skin preparation with chlorhexidine gluconate (CHX) solution has demonstrated superior SSI reduction compared with povidone-iodine.
+Nurses educate patients on correct CHX application during preoperative visits.

 Intraoperative and Postoperative Nursing Roles

-Within the operating room, the scrub nurse maintains the sterile field throughout the procedure, manages instrument counts, identifies and immediately corrects breaks in sterile technique, and ensures that all materials entering the wound are sterile.
-This requires sustained vigilance across procedures that may last hours.
-The circulating nurse monitors the overall environment, manages staff movement in and out of the OR, controls traffic, maintains temperature and humidity, and coordinates equipment.
+Within the operating room, the scrub nurse maintains the sterile field throughout the procedure, manages instrument counts, identifies and immediately corrects breaks in sterile technique.
+The circulating nurse monitors the overall environment, manages staff movement, controls traffic, and coordinates equipment.
 Both roles directly shape SSI risk.

 Postoperatively, nursing wound assessment is the critical surveillance mechanism.
-Nurses perform routine wound inspections, assess for signs of SSI — erythema, warmth, swelling, purulent drainage, fever — and escalate findings appropriately.
-Patient discharge education on wound care technique, infection warning signs, appropriate activity limitation, and antibiotic compliance is equally the nurse’s responsibility.
-SSIs that develop after discharge — which account for a significant proportion of the total SSI burden — are frequently identified by patients who received effective discharge education.
-The nursing process from assessment to recovery for surgery patients provides a structured framework for postoperative SSI surveillance in clinical assignments and practice.
+Nurses assess for early SSI signs — erythema, warmth, swelling, purulent drainage, fever — and escalate findings appropriately.
+Patient discharge education on wound care technique, infection warning signs, and antibiotic compliance is equally the nurse’s responsibility.

 Patient Education, Infection Surveillance, and Nursing Advocacy in HAI Prevention